Log in

 1. Deciding to Buy

-For most people, I've found deciding to buy a home is based on 2 things.
+For most people, I've found deciding to buy a home is often based on 2 things.

 The 1st thing: